DiegoNG90/DiegoNG90/README.md

 - 🔭 I’m currently working on microfrontends and microservices web apps and also tutoring learning developers on JavaScript foundations

-- 🌱 I’m learning advance UX/UI CSS with styled-components,testing with RTL and Jest, React Query for query and caché managment..

-- 👯 I’m looking to mentor JR web developers on JS, React and/or NodeJS.

 - 💬 You can ask me about:
   - RPG's (D&D and Anima Beyond Fantasy)
   - Coffee and cocktails